Case study Carbide recycling

 Procedure:

-Thermal zinc process for the recovery of tungsten carbide and cobalt powders
+Thermal zinc treatment for the recovery of tungsten carbide and cobalt powders

 Solution:

-Development and short-term implementation of a sealing concept between crucible and connector using temperature-resistant soft felt.
+Temperature resistant soft felt development and short-term realization of a sealing concept between the crucible and the connector using .

 • Development of a customized soft felt sealing concept